Where to Buy RTLSDR RTL2832U DVB-T Tuner Dongles

 The R820T RTL-SDR is currently the cheapest, most common, and most performing in terms of general sensitivity.
 The R820T has a frequency range of 24 – 1766 MHz.

-A reputable place to buy a R820T RTL-SDR dongle is at the Nooelec Amazon Store.
+Another reputable place to buy a R820T RTL-SDR dongle is at the Nooelec Amazon Store.
 Nooelec is good as they guarantee that their R820T dongles have an ESD protection diode, which some dongles from other sellers can lack.
-They also provide excellent installation support by phone should you need it.
+They also provide support by phone should you need it.
 These dongles are usually around $20.
 Click the link below to check the price.

 There is now also the Nano R820T package sold by Nooelec.
 These have similar price and performance to the standard sized package shown above.
 The Nooelec branded nano models come with improved crystal oscillators and capacitors compared to generic brands.
 The improvements help to increase frequency stability and lower the noise floor.